Make (formerly Integromat): How to use?

 Module is a general name for the steps of your scenario.
-Make distinguishes five types of modules:
+Make has five types of modules:

 - Actions